Pontifax

 Venture Round in 2010

-Applied Immune Technologies Ltd. is involved in the development of therapeutic molecules aimed at treating cancer, viral infections, and autoimmune diseases.
-The company specializes in creating T-Cell Receptor-Like (TCRL) antibodies that target intracellular-derived peptides for various therapeutic and diagnostic purposes.
-These TCRL antibodies have applications in pathology, as well as in vaccine design, validation, and monitoring.
-Additionally, they are useful in analyzing antigen presentation in various diseases.
-Founded in 2006 and based in Haifa, Israel, the company was previously known as BioMimic Pharma and now operates as a subsidiary of Adicet Bio, Inc.
+Applied Immune Technologies Ltd. is engaged in the development of therapeutic molecules aimed at treating cancer, viral, and autoimmune diseases.
+The company specializes in T-Cell Receptor-Like (TCRL) antibodies that target intracellular-derived peptides for both therapeutic and diagnostic purposes.
+These antibodies have applications in pathology, vaccine design, validation, and monitoring, as well as in the analysis of antigen presentation in various diseases.
+Established in 2006 and based in Haifa, Israel, Applied Immune Technologies was previously known as BioMimic Pharma.
+The company operates as a subsidiary of Adicet Bio, Inc.

 ProtAb develops therapeutic agents that modulate cytokine regulation, tipping the balance toward anti-inflammatory signaling pathways in the treatment of autoimmune and inflammatory diseases.
 Its first product, Prozumab, is a monoclonal antibody with a novel mechanism of action.
 It is currently in late-stage preclinical development for the treatment of inflammatory bowel disease or IBD, ulcerative colitis or UC, and rheumatoid arthritis or RA.
 It operates as a subsidiary of Hadasit Bio-Holdings.
 HBL is a publicly traded subsidiary of Hadasit, the technology transfer company of the Hadassah University Hospital in Jerusalem in Israel.